leapdao/docs/docs/json-rpc/web3.eth.md

     - `transactionIndex`: `Quantity` - integer of the transactions index position in the block. `null` when its pending.
     - `from`: `Address` - 20 Bytes - address of the sender.
     - `to`: `Address` - 20 Bytes - address of the receiver.
 Taken from the first output. `null` if there is no outputs.
-    - `value`: `Quantity` - value transferred in PSC cents.
+    - `value`: `Quantity` - value transferred.
 Taken from the first output. `null` if there is no outputs.
     - `gasPrice`: `Quantity` - gas price provided by the sender in Wei.
     - `gas`: `Quantity` - gas provided by the sender.
     - `raw`: `Data` - raw transaction data